Selene02/GCD-Course_Project-April-2015/CodeBook.md

-#This describes transformations to the original dataset to create tidy.txt, which was creatd in run_analysis.R using R version 3.1.1 for Windows 7
+#This describes transformations to the original dataset to create tidy.txt, which was creatd in run_analysis.R using R version 3.1.1 for Windows 7.
+Additional information on the original data is contained in OriginalCodeBook.md in this repository.
+You should read OriginalCodeBook.md first.

 ##The columns of tidy.txt are as follows:
 - Column 1:  ID is the individual identified as a number rannging from 1 to 30.